sebastopolys/GinsengHtml/README.md

 ```
 Note that if any html element is printed without its closing tag, browsers will add it at the end of the ``<body>`` automatically

-### Print multiple elementson with a single html function
+### Print multiple elements with a single html function
 It is possible to output multiple html tags using a single html function.

 In order to achieve this the array passed to the function must be indexed without associative keys: